Day 1 ARRIVAL IN SALT LAKE CITY, UTAH - 9th June 2023

 Day 5 BIG SKY - FLATHEAD LAKE

 This could be a very early morning as we head up towards Glacier National Park.
-There are options however, if we aren't in a rush, such as Bridger Bowl Road for Evening Grosbeak or we could take the rough track towards Sacagawea Peak where Dusky Grouse, Rock Wren, Golden-crowned Kinglet and Mountain Bluebirds reside.
+There are options however, if we aren't in a rush, such as Bridger Bowl Road for Evening Grosbeak or we could take the rough track towards Sacagawea Peak where Dusky Grouse, Rock Wren, Golden-crowned Kinglet and Mountain Bluebirds reside, and there's another chance of Black Rosy-Finch, which requires hiking.
 But getting to Ridgwater early enough means we can visit North Crow Creek, another good site for Northern Pygmy Owl.
-Nearby, there are a couple of reservoirs which hold both Western and Clark's Grebes, a variety of wildfowl such as Canvasback, Redhead, American Wigeon and Green-winged Teal, Trumpeter Swan, Bullock's Oriole and Lazuli Bunting.
+Nearby, there are a couple of reservoirs which hold both Western and Clark's Grebes, a variety of wildfowl such as Canvasback, Redhead, American Wigeon and Green-winged Teal, Trumpeter Swan, as well as Bullock's Oriole and Lazuli Bunting.
 If we haven't seen it yet we can attempt to see Western Screech-Owl tonight.
 Night at Ridgwater.

 Days 6 - 8 FLATHEAD LAKE - GLACIER NATIONAL PARK

 It's a long drive to Glasgow this morning, but we aim to get the 7 hour drive over and done with as early as possible and have a chance of a siesta in the early afternoon to catch up on some much-needed sleep.
-We will head to nearby Bentonite Road and it is here that we have really pinned our hopes on seeing a number of key species.
+We will head to nearby Bentonite Road in the late afternoon and it is here that we have really pinned our hopes on seeing a number of key species.
 This dirt road goes a long way out into the desert and takes us into perfect habitat for a number of special birds.
 It's a very reliable spot for Greater Sage Grouse and we expect to see several of them patrolling the roadside areas.
-Another bird high on our wish list is Mountain plover and we will spend some time scanning the valley floors for this nomadic species.
+Another bird high on our wish list is Mountain Plover and we will spend some time scanning the valley floors for this nomadic species.
 There's also the rare Baird's Saprrow present in small numbers, whilst both Chestnut-collared and a few Thick-billed Longspurs occur, but Lark Buntings will probably outnumber all of these!
-There should be one or two Upland Sandpipers displaying in the area, along with Marbled Godwits and Long-billed Curlews, whilst several small ponds may well have a few shorebirds such as Greater or Lesser Yellowlegs, Solitary or Spotted Sandpipes, as well as some ducks.
-Sparrows are well represented with Lark, Brewers and Vesper all present.
-Other species present in this habitat include Golden Eagle, Prairie Falcon (although it is sparsely distributed), Loggerhead Shrike, Say's Phoebe,
+There should be one or two Upland Sandpipers displaying in the area, along with Marbled Godwits and Long-billed Curlews, whilst several small ponds may well have a few shorebirds such as Greater or Lesser Yellowlegs, Solitary or Spotted Sandpipers, as well as some ducks.
+Sparrows are well represented with Lark, Brewer's and Vesper all present.
+Other species present in this habitat include Golden Eagle, Prairie Falcon (although it is sparsely distributed), Loggerhead Shrike and Say's Phoebe.
+If we haven't seen one already, we will head to another area at dusk to look for Common Poorwill.
+Night in Glasgow.

 Another long drive beckons, but we will spend most of the morning around Glasgow.
-One great site is Bowdoin NWR which has an auto-tour route around a huge lake that literally hosts thousands of Wilson's Phalaropes, plus other shorebirds that stop off on their northwards migration.
-But this site is one of the best for Baird's Sparrow and it is worth the effort of doinf the 15-mile auto-tour loop to see this often exceedingly tricky and shy species.
+A nearby site has an auto-tour route around a huge lake that literally hosts thousands of Wilson's Phalaropes, plus other shorebirds that stop off on their northwards migration.
+But this site is one of the best for Baird's Sparrow and it is worth the effort of doing the 15-mile auto-tour loop to see this often exceedingly tricky and shy species.
 We'll probably also see Grasshopper Sparrow here too.
 Or we might return to Bentonite Road, hitting it at daybreak when species are more active.

 Once we are finished here we will drive towards our next base at Jamestown in North Dakota where we will spend the next two nights.
-There's plenty of potential stops along the way as we drive across the prairies.
-Night at Jamestown
+There's going to be plenty of potential and random stops along the way as we drive across the prairies.
+Night in Jamestown.

 Days 14 - 15 SAX ZIM BOG